How Much Protein Should You Consume Daily?

 The more stable your blood sugar is, the better your energy, cognition, and ability to think sharply will be.
 While food can affect your blood sugar levels, you don’t want quick blood sugar highs followed by quick drops.
 Foods high in protein are naturally lower glycemic index foods, which means that they are less likely to cause blood sugar fluctuations.

 A 2003 study published in the American Journal of Clinical Nutrition has found that an increasing protein intake may support blood sugar balance in people with type 2 diabetes (1).
-A 2021 study published in the Iranian Journal of Public Health has found that focusing on protein is important for glycemic control (2).
+A 2021 study published in the Iranian Journal of Public Health found that focusing on protein is important for glycemic control (2).
 Combining protein with carbs is better for blood sugar balance than carbs alone.

 balance blood sugar